Xosrov/Blog/pelican/content/articles/fourier-and-jpeg-compression.md

 #### Why is DCT Useful?

 One of the greatest features of using DCT (or the Cosine Series), as opposed to DFT and DST, is that DCT has a higher "*energy concentration*" in the first few terms.

 - In approximating continuous functions using Cosine Series, this means we can discard all other terms after, say, the 3rd, and we would have a good approximation of the function.
 - In discrete functions, such as the pixel example, discarding the last few terms effectively means we are losing fine detail; but keeping the most important terms of the transform.

 Take this example from before, showing 8 pixels.
 ![1D pixel array of size 8]({static}/images/5678a62fccf66dccd73d623be15a95cc.png)

 These values contain all the information necessary to define the eight pixels.
 Thus, the ultimate goal is to compress this data, so it can be stored or transmitted and later decompressed to reform the original image.
-However, simple entropy or statistical encoding of this data will not be extremely effective [[#What is Entropy Compression|because in continuous tone images, the levels of luminosity have equal probabilities of occurring]].
+However, simple entropy or statistical encoding of this data will not be extremely effective [because in continuous tone images, the levels of luminosity have equal probabilities of occurring](#What is Entropy Compression).

 The purpose of the DCT transformation phase is to identify "pieces of information in the image’s signal that can be effectively ‘thrown away’ without seriously compromising the quality of the image" (Nelson 359).